openstax/napkin-notes/kevin/exercise_versioning_approaches.md

     * no clear-cut way to determine version-to-version "equivalence"
     * consumers are forced to at least consider version-related issues
       * some could be forced to deal with them
+    * dependency on Exercises to reconstitute history from recorded exercise version, answer id, etc.
 * mutable, but "equivalent", remote resource referenced by URI without version
   * pros:
     * exercise versions are not included in URLs